abhanjac/ECE_661_Computer_Vision_Course/README.md

 ---

 #### Homework 6:
-Segment given images to separate out foreground objects from background of the image.
+Implement Otsu's Algorithm and use RGB and Texture-based Segmention to separate out foreground objects from background of the given images.
 Also, extract the contours of the segmented foreground.